 ThingOS can bridge wireless communication technologies such as WiFi, BLE, BLE-MESH, ZigBee, Z-Wave, Enocean, building buses such as KNX, DALI, DMX as well as fieldbuses.
 And we are expanding the coverage of new products and communication technologies every day!

 ThingOS is a software platform which runs on hub devices in the environment.
-Hubs running ThingOS will directly connect to many different devices in the direct surroundings, bridging their differences and allowing them to smartly interconnect their individual capabilities.
-This is implemented in the form of Smart Space Applications (apps for hubs).
+Connect Hubs running ThingOS will directly connect to many different devices in the direct surroundings, bridging their differences and allowing them to smartly interconnect their individual capabilities.
+This is implemented in the form of Smart Space Applications (Apps for hubs).

 Apps for Smart Environments

 Apps for smartphones are great.
 They allow anyone to extend the functionality of their smartphone without having to be an IT expert.

 ThingOS transfers the idea of smartphone apps to physical environments such as rooms, floors or whole buildings and production environments.
 End-users and managers of spaces can now install an app for their environment as easily as they can install an app on their smartphone.

 Apps for ThingOS can be developed by third-party developers and published in the App-Store.
 Because of this, ThingOS focuses especially on making the development of such apps as easy and efficient as possible.
 This is achieved through a powerful Cross Platform Software Development Enviroment (XDE) as well as through clients and firmware for all recent mobile platforms and MCUs.

 The ThingOS App-Store makes it possible for our Business Customers and their End-Customers to conveniently and remotely install Apps onto Connect Hubs.
 The App-Store contains Apps developed by ThingOS, our customers and third parties.
 Our customers can furthermore run their own local private company-wide App-Stores and App ecosystems invisible to anyone outside their organisation.